 Seamless scale-up is achieved by growing additional plants in numbers consistent with the scaling factor, with no concerns about scaling causing changes in protein structure, quality, yield or posttranslational modifications (PTMs), further accelerating product development.
 It is thus possible to reduce the time to IND filing by six months or more compared with CHO-based systems.

-In collaboration with a group at UC Davis, a techno-economic analysis of plant-based protein manufacturing was performed using metrics derived from the iBio Texas facility.1 The existing iBio facility, which was built in 10 months for $60 million in 2010, could be built today for ~$120 million, while a typical CHO facility would cost $2 billion or more.
-As a result, the cost of goods (COGS) for a mAb produced by iBio is ~$120/gram including depreciation — a 50% reduction compared to published COGS values for mAbs produced using CHO systems.
+In collaboration with a group at UC Davis, a techno-economic analysis of plant-based protein manufacturing was performed using metrics derived from the iBio Texas facility.1 The existing iBio facility, which was built in 10 months for $60 million in 2010, could be built today for ~$150 million, while a typical CHO facility would cost >$300 million.
+As a result, the cost of goods (COGS) for a mAb produced by iBio is comparable to published COGS values for mAbs produced using CHO systems.

 iBio’s Texas facility has a current capacity of approximately 3,500 kg of biomass per week, which can be doubled to 7,000 kg of biomass per week by building out an additional grow room.2 Proteins can be produced at any scale: material obtained from one plant through lab and GMP-pilot scales to commercial quantities (100–150 kg of purified mAb per year, which can also be doubled).
 Given the speed of its plant bioprocessing technology, iBio can complete a feasibility study for clients in just weeks and provide 100 mg of protein for testing.

 All equipment is in a constant state of readiness, fully commissioned and ready for scale-up cGMP activities as needed.
 All of the purification equipment, which is located in G-CON cleanrooms, has been sized to accommodate the doubling of protein expression capabilities.